About gender identity

 - you recognise yourself as another gender identity.

 Young people who are gender diverse or do not identify with the gender they were assigned live exciting and fulfilling lives.
-But, a lack of understanding, acceptance, discrimination and transphobia contribute to an increased risk of depression, anxiety, self harm and suicide.
+But, discrimination and transphobia – along with a lack of understanding or acceptance – can contribute to an increased risk of depression, anxiety, self harm and suicide.

 Why is this difficult for me?